endojs/endo/packages/env-options/README.md

 const DEBUG_AGORIC = environmentOptionsListHas('DEBUG', 'agoric');
 ```

-Another common Unix convention is for the value of an option to be a
+Another common convention is for the value of an option to be a
 comma (`','`) separated list of strings. `getEnvironmentOptionsList` will
-return this list, or an empty list of the option is absent.
+return this list, or an empty list if the option is absent.
 `environmentOptionsListHas` will test if this list contains a specific
 value, or return false if the option is absent.